When Is the Best Time

 17 Willis Creek Slot Canyon

-It is a 10 miles scenic drive from Kodachrome to Willis Creek Slot with spectacular views, which took us half an hour.
+It is a 10-mile scenic drive from Kodachrome to Willis Creek Slot with spectacular views, which took us half an hour.
 This Slot Canyon is excellent for families with children because it is a minimal effort to hike through, and the canyon is neither narrow nor technical yet incredibly spectacular.

 It is a dog-friendly spot; you can bring your dog on a leash.
-There is plenty of parking, and there were around ten cars, but it didn’t feel crowded at all.
+There was plenty of parking, and there were around ten cars, but it didn’t feel crowded at all.
 It is a short walk from the parking to the Willis Creek Slot Canyon entrance.

 The further you walk, the more impressive Willis Creek Slot Canyon gets.
 You hike the same way in and out.
 The information board mentions 2.2 miles, but you can walk further.

 - Length: Information board 2.2 miles/ 3.5 km return.
 We recorded a little below 2 miles.

 The Great Chambers at Cutlers Point is a fascinating geological formation, an immense alcove with a white sand dune inside.
 What wind and rain created here is impressive.
 It is not easy to get to the Great Chamber through the sandy terrain; an ATV is the best vehicle.

 If you go on your own, please close all gates after passing!
 You must climb over a wire fence from the parking to get to the short but steep trail through the sand.
 The return hike is roughly a mile long.
 However, if you do not have the right vehicle, either rent it or book a tour from Kanab.
 Please keep this landmark as beautiful as it is and enjoy the breathtaking landscape from here.